Nippon Fujin

 Nippon Fujin (日本婦人) was a Japanese political magazine targeting women.
-The magazine was one of the best-selling magazines during World War II in Japan.
+The magazine was one of the best-selling magazines in the Empire of Japan during World War II.
 It existed between 1942 and 1945.

 History and profile

-Nippon Fujin was started in 1942 by a women's organization, Dai Nippon Kokubo Fujinkai (Japanese: Greater Japan Women Association).
-The association was a patriotic and nationalist women's organization.
+Nippon Fujin was started in 1942 by a women's organization, Dai Nippon Kokubo Fujinkai (大日本国防婦人会).
+This association was a patriotic and nationalist women's organization.
 The first issue appeared in November 1942.
 The magazine was published on a monthly basis.
-It contained nationalist propaganda material during the wartime.
-German historian Andrea Germer argues that visual propaganda materials included in Nippon Fujin are closely similar to those in Frauen Warte, one of the Nazi periodicals targeting women.
+It contained wartime nationalist propaganda material.
+German historian Andrea Germer argues that visual propaganda materials included in Nippon Fujin are closely similar to those in NS-Frauen-Warte, a periodical targeting women in Nazi Germany.
 Nippon Fujin folded in January 1945 after producing twenty-four issues.